 She is thankful to have found her favorite book by Ron Davis, The Gift of Dyslexia.
 It helped celebrate the strengths that resulted from compensating for her struggle with the analytical mind.
 On further consideration, dyslexia actually has made her a better publisher.

 Julie encourages others to pursue new experiences!
 She is grateful for all the living and learning that came from risking her safe life.
 As Julie continues to work on her dream life, it is clear the risk was worth it.

-She found a way to make room for travel in her business and her business is mobile enough that she has the ability to set up office anywhere.
-As her book is about expanding our experiences, she inspires others to join her in new places around the world on writing retreats.
+She found a way to make room for travel in her business and her business is mobile enough that she has the ability to set up an office anywhere.
+As her book is about expanding our experiences, she inspires others to join her in new places around the world on writing retreats in England, France, Europe, and Mexico.

 Never Give Up Dreaming

 Does Julie still dream?
 Absolutely!
 The world is a big place with so much more to discover.
 She has not given up on sitting down for lunch with Richard Branson or discovering an easy way to learn new languages.
 Now she spends the winters living in Puerto Vallarta, Mexico holding writers retreats and Salsa dancing.

 The whole experience taught Julie a divine lesson.
 You need to commit to living your life destiny.
-Yes, there are always risks to taking control, like dyslexia or a boyfriend ditching you but the alternative is forever trying to be satisfied with your safe life.
+Yes, there are always risks to taking control, like dyslexia or a boyfriend ditching you.
+Your alternative is to forever try to be satisfied with your safe life.
 So, what is riskier?
 You will want to consider Julie’s parting advice:

-“Don’t get knocked down.
+“Don’t let life slow you down.
 Keep going.
 Don’t be afraid to dream because truly, you can do anything.”

 Julie’s website: www.influencepublishing.com